avannaa/illuminati-zone/slope-theory.md

 this part is up for those who.. are curious? wanna develop their own "assists"?
 well, whatever.

-in fact, there are two values in the game memory that represent the slope values. however, both values have represent both a x-component and a y-component, according to the angle difference between our aiming-point and the hole's "zero-point".
+in fact, there are two values in the game memory that represent the slope values. however, both values represent *both* a x-component and a y-component, according to the angle difference between our aiming-point and the hole's "zero-point".

-**important:** the hole's zero-point was defined by the map creators when they created the hole, it's rarely on the pin. so, for the most part, this is NOT like the wind angle that we use for calculations, and unfortunately there's no reasonable way to find it without gm commands or memory access T_T
+**important:** the hole's zero-point was defined by the map creators when they created the hole (basically the central point in the modeling software XD), it's rarely on the pin. so, for the most part, this is NOT like the wind angle that we use for calculations, and unfortunately there's no reasonable way to find it without gm commands or memory access T_T

 many consider `v1` to be `slope-x` and `v2` to be `slope-y`, but i don't like those names, because both values have a x-component and a y-component (that changes according to our aim).
 it's probably easier to understand with an example: